Homeland Security Centers of Excellence: The National Center for Risk and Economic Analysis of Terrorism Events (CREATE)

 The National Center for Risk and Economic Analysis of Terrorism Events (CREATE), led by the University of Southern California, researches the economic implications of terrorism and security countermeasures.

 The National Counterterrorism Innovation, Technology, and Education Center (NCITE)

-The National Counterterrorism Innovation, Technology, and Education Center (NCITE), led by the University of Nebraska at Omaha, develops knowledge and technology to counter and prevent terrorism and targeted violence.
+The National Counterterrorism Innovation, Technology, and Education Center (NCITE), led by the University of Nebraska Omaha, does research to counter and prevent terrorism and targeted violence.